by-jp/www.byjp.me/content/notes/twitter/205010947218227200/index.md

 tags:
 - imported
 - from-twitter
-- festivalofthespokennerd
+- FestivalOfTheSpokenNerd
 ---
-"The 'B' of Benoir B. Mandelbrot, in fact, stands for 'Benoir B. Mandelbrot" [festivalofthespokennerd](/tags/festivalofthespokennerd)
+"The 'B' of Benoir B. Mandelbrot, in fact, stands for 'Benoir B. Mandelbrot" [FestivalOfTheSpokenNerd](/tags/festivalofthespokennerd)